bcpierce00/unison/README.md

    and its own private structures in a sensible state at all times, even in case of abnormal termination or communication failures.

+ * Unison can run in "repeat" mode with a filesystem monitor, so that changes are synchronized soon after they happen.

  * Unison has a clear and precise specification.

  * Unison is Free; full source code is available under the GNU Public